 LNG (Liquid Natural Gas)

 – LNG refers to gas which is converted and then compacted to less than 1/600th of its gaseous state by cooling it.
-The cooling process is necessary because it increases ease of transportation over long distances; this is because more gas can be transported at once.
+The cooling process is necessary because it increases the ease of transportation over long distances; this is because more gas can be transported at once.

-– This is the ratio of the average of actual amount of some quantity and the maximum possible or permissible.
-For energy this means that absolute consumption is divided by the maximum energy ‘demanded’ at a specific point, as measured by a Maximum Demand Meter.
+– This is the ratio of the average of the actual amount of some quantity and the maximum possible or permissible.
+For energy, this means that absolute consumption is divided by the maximum energy ‘demanded’ at a specific point, as measured by a Maximum Demand Meter.
 It is an expression of how much energy was used in a time period, versus how much energy would have been used if the power had been left on during a period of peak demand.
 It is a useful indicator for describing the consumption characteristic of electricity over a period of time.

 – This refers to the pattern of a meter’s electricity usage by period to a half hour granularity.
 Eight profile classes represent standard profiles.
 Power producers use this information to plan how much electricity they will need to make at any available given time.

-– Some energy is lost during transportation and so metered demand is therefore subject to a loss factor.
+– Some energy is lost during transportation and so metered demand is, therefore, subject to a loss factor.
 This means that the meter charge includes losses to make up for the product loss of the supplier.

 Maximum Demand (MD)

-– Often referred to as MD, maximum demand is the maximum power value, usually the average across 15 minutes, reached during the billing period (the average time can vary depending on country).
+– Often referred to as MD, maximum demand is the maximum power value, usually the average across 15 minutes, reached during the billing period (the average time can vary depending on the country).
 Once the value is higher than the amount of contracted power, the customer is liable to pay a penalty on the electricity bill.

 Maximum Demand Meter (MD Meter)

 – A meter that measures the maximum energy demanded at specific points as well as the absolute consumption to provide the load factor.
-Due to their time lag the bimetallic movement remains unaffected by any momentary or short-duration overloads.
+Due to their time lag, the bimetallic movement remains unaffected by any momentary or short-duration overloads.

 – This refers to the aggregation & settlement classification for a meter i.e. Non Half Hourly or Half Hourly.